How to find the best long tail keywords and get your blog post to rank, immediately.

 Researching and profiting from your competitors’ list of keywords

 It’s not spying and it’s not stealing.
 It’s research.
+And it’s one of the most effective keyword strategies you can use.

 The best I have come across for competitive keyword research and analysis is Semrush, and I will show you why it is so powerful.